nicolas-vailliet-dynatrace/lab-environment-for-dynatrace-training/README.md

     docker-compose down
     sudo docker-compose up -d

-at the end of the workshop, delete the labs ressource groups (VM).
+at the end of the workshop, delete the labs resource groups (VM).

 **INSTALL KUBERNETES LAB** : Go to the VM with putty and deploy the AKS cluster fith Azure Voting App from each VM with this command - skip the warning (installation = about 20 minutes - if you lose your session, you can run the script again):